U.S. imposes duties on structural steel from China, Mexico

 Commerce said it had found that imports of Canadian fabricated structural steel did not violate U.S. anti-dumping laws.

-Commerce found that one Chinese producer, Modern Heavy Industries (Taicang) Co Ltd, did not dump product into the United States, but it imposed dumping rates of 52% on Wison (Nanton) Heavy Industry Co Ltd and up to 141% on other Chinese fabricators.
+Commerce found that one Chinese producer, Modern Heavy Industries (Taicang) Co Ltd, did not dump product into the United States, but it imposed dumping rates of 52% on Wison (Nanton) Heavy Industry Co Ltd and 57.86% on Jinhuan Construction Group Co Ltd. It also assigned a preliminary dumping rate of 141% for all other Chinese fabricators.

+Wison (Nantong) Heavy Industry did immediately respond to a request for comment by Reuters.

+Reuters was unable to contact anyone at Jinhuan Construction who could comment on the duties.

 In 2018, U.S. imports of fabricated structural steel were valued at from $722.5 million from Canada, $897.5 million from China, and $622.4 million from Mexico, Commerce said.